-TAHC also works to keep pests from reoccurring as major livestock health hazards.
-Ultimately, the TAHC mission and role is the assurance of marketability and mobility of Texas livestock.
-TAHC works to sustain and continue to make a vital contribution to a wholesome and abundant supply of meat, eggs, and dairy products at affordable costs.
+The TAHC also works to keep pests from reoccurring as major livestock health hazards.
+Ultimately, the TAHC's mission and role is the assurance of marketability and mobility of Texas livestock.
+The TAHC works to sustain and continue to make a vital contribution to a wholesome and abundant supply of meat, eggs, and dairy products at affordable costs.

 The Texas Animal Health Commission (TAHC) has legislative authority to make and enforce regulations to prevent, control, and eradicate specific infectious animal diseases which endanger livestock.
 TAHC regulations are made and adopted by 13 governor-appointed commissioners who represent the general public and various livestock industries and professions.
 The commissioners serve staggered six-year terms and meet as needed to study the regulatory needs of the agency, review public comments on proposed regulation changes, and adopt new rules when necessary.

 Agency headquarters are in Austin.
-Seven region offices are strategically located across the state so the staff can work more effectively with ranchers, livestock market and slaughter plant personnel, and other livestock industry representatives.
-TAHC laboratories provide serological and microbiological diagnostic services for cattle brucellosis, swine brucellosis, and pseudorabies.
+Seven region offices are strategically located across the state so the staff can work more effectively with ranchers, livestock markets and slaughter plant personnel, and other livestock industry representatives.
+The TAHC laboratory provides serological and microbiological diagnostic services for cattle brucellosis, swine brucellosis, and pseudorabies.
 The Austin laboratory provides identification of pest specimens such as screwworm fly larvae, scabies mites, and ticks collected from livestock.

 Through the cooperative efforts of the Texas Animal Health Commission, animal producers, and allied industry groups, the animal population of Texas is healthy and secure.

 The mission of the Texas Animal Health Commission is:

 - to protect the animal industry from, and/or mitigate the effects of domestic, foreign and emerging diseases;